Odeyiany2/Accounting-Assistant-For-Students/README.md

 ## *Tools and Frameworks**
-1. Language Model: `deepseek-r1-distill-llama-70b` from (Groq)[https://console.groq.com/].
+1. **Language Model:** `deepseek-r1-distill-llama-70b` from [Groq](https://console.groq.com/).
 I chose this because of its reasoning capabilities since that is what I am looking to achieve with the assistant.